Logo Futurismo

 David Rodrigues | Detailed photo of a Sperm Whale breathing with the water sliding on the top of its body.

-Plus, the temperature is always nice here.
-It can drop down to 15ºC minimum, which is not too cold to enjoy outdoor adventures in the wild Azores.
+Additionally, the temperature is consistently pleasant here.
+It can drop to a minimum of 15ºC, which is not too cold to enjoy outdoor adventures in the wild Azores.

 Conclusion